benchristel/process-to-processes/src/programming/good-code/verifiability/clarity.md

 Note that this list is tailored to JavaScript.
 Other languages have their own forms of complication.
 I leave it up to you to draw appropriate analogies to constructs in those languages.

+### What Simplicity Isn't

 Some programmers seem to believe that simplifying code means eliminating abstractions—that is, minimizing the number of function and class definitions.
 While I think that reducing abstraction is sometimes the right move, that's not what I mean by simplicity.
 The question of whether a given abstraction hurts or helps the code as a whole is separate from simplicity. **Having more classes or functions does not necessarily make code less simple.**

-### Complexity Metrics

 If you're familiar with code complexity metrics, you might see similarities between my list of "complications" above and metrics like ABC complexity.
 You might be tempted to assign every function you run across a "complexity score" based on ABC or some other metric, and try to get it as low as possible.
 To do this would be to miss the point entirely.

 What I mean by "simplicity" is not the inverse of any complexity metric.
 It is just what I said above: **code is simple when none of its complications can be removed.** Simplicity is a boolean property: it either is or it isn't, and you cannot assess it unless you know what the code is supposed to do.

-> Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
->
-> —Antoine de Saint-Exupéry (translated and paraphrased)

 Simplicity, by this definition, might seem easy to achieve.
 Experience tells me it isn't.
 One of the most common problems I see in code that I review is code that simply does not need to be there.
 You can delete it, leaving surrounding code untouched, and the program is equally—or in some cases more—correct.

 ### Why Simplicity Matters

+To understand why simplicity is important, consider what would happen if we adopted its opposite as a goal.
+What if we tried to fill programs with as many unnecessary complications as possible?
+What if we tried to make every program a [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine)?

+Of course, that's absurd, because there's no end to the amount of complication we can add.
+"Add as much complication as possible" is a task that can never be finished.
+But let's suppose we tried.

+Now imagine reading the resulting program.
+How easy would it be to debug?
+How easily could you find the bits that are actually meaningful?

+And if you found some code you thought _wasn't_ needed, how could you be sure it was really safe to remove?

+Simplicity matters because complication is virulent.
+Not only does it have immediate bad effects (making code harder to read), it perpetuates itself (because, once it's been in production for a while, it's very hard to be sure it's safe to remove).

+As Sandi Metz put it,

 > Code argues, by its very existence, that it is both correct and necessary.
 >
 > —Sandi Metz

+- it slows us down as we're reading the code, because there's more to parse.
+- people are averse (and rightly so) to removing complications they don't understand.
+- determining whether a line of code is necessary or unnecessary is, in general, undecidable (as a specific case of Rice's theorem).
+- therefore, complications, once in production, are risky to remove, so they tend to persist.

+The solution is to remove complication at the earliest opportunity, while the code is still fresh in your mind, and no one is yet depending on it.

 ### An Example of Complicated vs. Simple Code